gift-surg/NiftyMIC/README.md

 A later extension to this paper for fetal brain automatic segmentation building on [MONAI][monai] was provided by [Marta B.M.
 Ranzini][martaranzini].
 More information about `MONAIfbs` can be found [here][monaifbs].

+An extension of NiftyMIC for fetal functional MRI was developed in collaboration with members of the [Computational Image Research Lab][cir], Department of Biomedical Imaging and Image-guided Therapy at the [Medical University of Vienna][muw].
+A detailed description of the NiftyMIC algorithm for fetal fMRI is found in [Sobotka2022][sobotka-2022]:
+* D. Sobotka, M. Ebner, E. Schwartz, K.-H. Nenning, A. Taymourtash, T. Vercauteren, S. Ourselin, G. Kasprian, D. Prayer, G. Langs, R. Licandro, “Motion Correction and Volumetric Reconstruction for Fetal fMRI”, arXiv, 2022.

 If you have any questions or comments, please drop an email to `michael.ebner@kcl.ac.uk`.

 ## NiftyMIC applied to Fetal Brain MRI